picoxr/Overlay-Demo-UnityXR/README.md

 ## Note:
 - This demo is implemented in Unity 2019.4.
 - Pico_UnityXR_SDK is not in the Demo, so the SDK needs to be imported separately via Unity packack manager after downloading the Demo.
 SDK can be found at [here.](https://developer.pico-interactive.com/sdk/index?id=8)
-- If you have any questions/comments, please raise requests at [**PicoDevSupport Portal**](https://picodevsupport.atlassian.net/servicedesk/customer/user/login?